 Funding provided by the Cancer Center Support Grant (CCSG) supports several types of pilot projects (1) highly innovative pilot projects focusing on proof-of-concept or translational research; (2) preliminary collaborative investigations that lead to multi-investigator grant awards or clinical trial; (3) projects that closely align with the Cancer Center's strategic plan and enhance key initiatives; and (4) pilot funding for junior investigators to jump-start independent projects or for more senior investigators looking to study a novel idea derived from discovery.

 The Breast SPORE Developmental Research Program provides pilot funding to promote excellent translational research in breast cancer.
 These funds allow early, high-risk research to move solid basic science findings toward clinical application, as well as the migration of provocative clinical observations back to the laboratory in order to understand their mechanistic basis.
 Main criteria for selection and funding of developmental (pilot) projects include scientific merit, relevance to mammary biology and/or breast cancer, collaboration and potential for extramural peer-reviewed funding.
 There also is an emphasis on utilization of emerging technologies and on young investigators.

-The GI SPORE Developmental Research Program solicits applications twice yearly from investigators at Vanderbilt, Meharry Medical College or Tennessee State University.
+The GI SPORE Developmental Research Program solicits applications once a year in the spring from investigators at Vanderbilt, Meharry Medical College or Tennessee State University.
 Proposals are reviewed for scientific merit and the likelihood of leading to extramural funding.
 Special emphasis is placed on attracting young investigators into GI cancer research, high risk/high gain projects, and emerging technologies and their application to GI cancer research.
-Award amounts of up to $50,000 per project.
+Award amounts of up to $50,000 per project per year are available.